-In \cite{C19}, the author studied the existence of traveling wave solutions of \eqref{eq:rt} coupled with two reaction-diffusion equations for the concentration of amino-acid released by the bacteria and the concentration of nutrient consumed by the population.
-The author showed that under certain conditions on the parameters, travelling wave solutions exist.
+For the Cauchy problem, there are global existence results in \cite{CMPS04, HKS05, BCGP08, CP96}, and blow up results in \cite{BC09}.
+Moreover, in \cite{C19}, the author showed the existence of traveling wave solutions of a non-linear run and tumble model which is coupled with two reaction-diffusion equations.
 This analytical result complements the experimental observations and computational studies in \cite{SCBBSP10, SCBBSP11}.
-The results in \cite{C19} are however, restricted to dimension $d=1$.
-Some numerical counterexamples for existence and uniquness are also provided.